 Homework: You will be required to complete approximately 175 homework problems online (these are end-of-chapter problems from your textbook).
 All of them are available only through MasteringPhysics.
 You are strongly encouraged to try to solve all of the problems on your own.
 Since your exams will consist almost exclusively of problems like those found in the homework assignments, the importance of the homework problems cannot be emphasized strongly enough.
 Also, please note that no late homework will be accepted.
 The homework due dates are set well in advance, so make sure you plan accordingly.
 Your overall homework grade will constitute 15% of your course grade.

-Exams: There will be three in-class exams, each of which will be worth 15% of your course grade.
-There will be a cumulative Final Exam that will be worth 25% of your course grade.
+Exams: There will be four in-class exams, each of which is worth 17.5% of your course grade.